Nigerian greenhouse farming grows to boost yields and exports

 Source: HD.com

-As we provide the news for free, we are relying on revenues from our banners.
 Nigerian greenhouse farming grows to boost yields and exports Greenhouse farming is gaining traction in Nigeria as growers look to improve yields, reduce losses, and meet export requirements, according to Vincent Ojeah of CAV Agro-Ventures.
+On policy, Ojeah referenced the allocation of N262 billion (US$170 million) to agricultural capital expenditure in the 2026 budget, stating that funding should focus on agro-industrial infrastructure and food security.

 Frequently Asked Questions

-What should growers evaluate before adopting new LED systems?
+What should growers evaluate before changing a lighting strategy?